-Former Chief Executive Officer, Sunrise Senior Living, LLC

-Corporate Responsibility Committee (Chair)
+Former Chief Executive Officer, Sunrise Senior Living, LLC Age: 57 Director since: 2015 Corporate Responsibility Committee (Chair)

-Ms. McIntyre was Chief Executive Officer of Sunrise Senior Living, LLC (a provider of senior living services) from November 2013 to May 2014.
+Professional experience: Ms. McIntyre was Chief Executive Officer of Sunrise Senior Living, LLC (a provider of senior living services) from November 2013 to May 2014.
 Before that, she served as President of the Consumer Group of Newell Brands for one year, and Group President of Newell Brands' Office Products Group for three years.
 Earlier in her career, she spent almost 11 years at The Coca-Cola Company, including as Senior Vice President, General Manager, Functional Beverages (overseeing still beverages, such as water, tea and coffee), as well as in a series of marketing positions of escalating responsibility, including Group Marketing Director, Europe, Asia and Middle East.